Callistus25/Project-6-Web-Solution-with-Wordpress/Project.md

 - Attach all three volumes one by one to your Web Server EC2 instance you created.
 Please ensure that the availability zones are same.
 ![alt](./Images/Attaching%20volumes.JPG)

--Launch instance and SSH into the terminal.
+- Launch instance and SSH into the terminal.
 Use ``lsblk`` command to inspect what block devices are attached to the server.
 All devices in Linux reside in /dev/ directory.
 Inspect it with ls /dev/ and files name will be `xvdf, xvdh, xvdg`.
 ![alt](./Images/Lsblk.JPG)

 You can use command ``df -h`` to view the all mounts and free spaces on your server.